How to Create a Fraud Prevention Plan for Your Business

 Consider Employee Background Checks

-Avoiding hiring employees that have a potential for fraudulent behavior is a great way to reduce the risk of fraud.
+Avoiding hiring employees who have a potential for fraudulent behavior is a great way to reduce the risk of fraud.
 Instituting a basic background check can be a great business practice for this person.

 Learn From Past Incidents